Xage0424/Diabetes-Prediction-ML/README.md

 - After that, select a few more classification models based on the defined problem, type of data, and the expected outcome

 # Noticed Mistakes:
-- Scaled all the features
+- Scaled all the features too early
-**Fit only for the x_train and tranform only for the x_test dataset using the StandardScaler
+- *Fit only for the x_train and tranform only for the x_test dataset using the StandardScaler*